opensearch-project/documentation-website/_observing-your-data/trace/ta-dashboards.md

 ## Setting up the OpenTelemetry Demo

-To get started, set up the OpenTelemetry Demo with OpenSearch, which simulates a distributed application generating real-time telemetry data.
+Set up the OpenTelemetry Demo with OpenSearch, which simulates a distributed application generating real-time telemetry data.
 This demo provides a practical environment to explore the Trace Analytics plugin's features before implementation.

 **Step 1: Set up OpenTelemetry Demo**